ibancg/lingot/README.md

 make install
 ```

-If you are building a development version obtained from our VCS you will need to
+If you are building a development version obtained from our VCS you will first need to
-create the configure script first by calling:
+create the configure script, by calling:

 ```console
 ./bootstrap